natematias/iron_ebooks/README.md

 # Iron_ebooks

-A simple and hackish ruby script for pseudorandomly posting to a _ebooks account tweets derived from a regular twitter account
+A simple and hackish ruby script for pseudorandomly posting to a _ebooks account tweets derived from a regular twitter account (modified to train on two accounts)

 ## Setup